1 DPO: What to Expect at the Start of Your Two-Week Wait

 What does 1 DPO feel like?

-Frustratingly, 1 DPO symptoms can feel pretty much exactly like your normal symptoms at this point in your cycle.
+Frustratingly, 1 DPO symptoms if pregnant can feel pretty much exactly like your normal symptoms at this point in your cycle — it’s too early to feel any different at this point.

 But if you’re TTC, it can be worth keeping a log of your DPO symptoms each day, to see if there’s anything different from usual.